 - Ad hoc insulation – aside from professionally installed insulation, there are ways you can equip your house to retain heat better.
 Block any gaps where you feel a draught with a draught excluder, buy thicker curtains, put tinfoil behind your radiators to reflect the heat back in the room, and move your sofa away from the radiators to avoid blocking the heat output.

 - Turn the fan on – if you have a ceiling fan, turn it on low and in a clockwise direction to stop the heat from rising too far when you’re downstairs.
 If you don’t have one, stay upstairs when possible and allow the heat from lower levels to make its way up to you.

 - Move around – this shouldn’t come as a surprise.
 Movement creates body heat, so get moving.
 Clean the house or do some exercise.
 We know the last thing anyone wants to do is go out in the freezing cold, but don’t knock it until you’ve tried it.

 Winter can be dangerous.
-Over 28,000 deaths occurred in England and Wales in winter 2019 to 2020, excluding COVID-19, which was 19% higher than the year before.
-So, stay warm and stick it through.
+Around 63,000 deaths occurred in England and Wales from winter 2020 to 2021, which is much higher than the previous year.
+So, stay warm and stick it out.

 From the above statistics, we can see just how deadly winter in the UK can be, and, if you can believe it, the situation in the communities we work with is much worse.
 Due to the widespread dehydration, malnourishment, and homelessness, these people aren’t given the means to shield themselves from bitter temperatures or winter viruses.
 You can help ease them out of these dire situations by donating to our Winter Appeal.